-Grades: Students are expected to complete pre-lecture evaluations ("warm-ups") when they are assigned, complete outside assignments ("deliverables"), attend every lecture and lab, actively participate in classroom discussions, take quizzes and exams, and share personal experiences and expertise.
+Grades: Students are expected to complete pre-lecture evaluations ("warm-ups") when they are assigned, complete outside assignments, attend every lecture and lab, actively participate in classroom discussions, take quizzes and exams, and share personal experiences and expertise.
 A common misconception is that grading is meant to reflect how much you learn in a class, or how much you apply yourself.
-The Physics Department does not grade in this fashion - grading is based on mastery alone.
+The Physics Department does not grade in this fashion - grading is based on mastery alone (knowledge or skill that allows you to demonstrate understanding of a subject).
 The reason for the distinction between "mastery" and "how much is learned" is simply that mastery is what can be measured - what you knew or didn't know coming into the class is not something that can be known without extensive pre-testing and unreliable self-reporting.
-Everyone in the class, in their own way, is going to learn a great deal, by any measure.
+Everyone in the class, in their own way, is going to learn a great deal by any measure.